ThompsonA93/CTS-Backend/doc/Fun7-Design.md

 2. Optimizing pod stability
     - Using the configuration 'pod-eviction-timeout' to handle disruptions gracefully.
 3. Disaster Recovery
-    - asdf
+    - TODO
 4. Failure simulation during testing
-    - asdf
+    - TODO
 5. Monitoring using Prometheus (Google Cloud Managed Service)
-    - asdf
+    - TODO
 6. Zone-specific scaling of services
-    - asdf
+    - TODO

 #### Worker node scaling
 - Horizontal scaling: Horizontal scaling is adding additional pods to the node.
 - Vertical scaling: Vertical scaling is adding ressources to a singular node or pod.

+Optimally, we scale horizontal depending on expansion to new zonal areas.
+Vertical scaling makes sense where more performance is required -- depending on population density, time and clust cost.

 # III.
 Implementation
 - Programming language: